-NOTE: While the seeds germinate and grow, continue working on the activities 2 to 8 of the unit.
-In 14-18 days, radish plants are likely to be ready for harvest.
+NOTE: While the seeds germinate and grow, continue working on the activities 2 through 8 of the unit.
+In 14-18 days, radish or lettuce plants are likely to be ready for harvest.
 Bean or pea plants will normally require closer to three weeks to show consistent gain in mass, since they are able to survive off of the starches stored in their seeds for so much longer.
 You may allow more time for observing growth, depending on your unit plans.

-- 1. In the next 14-18 days, select 5-7 times for students to register their observations (in Table). - 2.
+- In the next 14-18 days, select 5-7 times for students to register their observations (in Table).
+Upper level student observations could include tracking change in height of plants as a function of time.
+They may even display the data in a graph and track trends in the graph, including rate of growth between time intervals where height was measured. - 2.
 Also, remind students to check their seeds every day and to make sure the pots are still damp but not overly saturated.
-Placing all of the growing cups on a large rimmed baking sheet will allow the water to be drawn into the cups from below through the wicking material, which can minimize disturbance of the (very light-weight) vermiculite (see Appendix C).

-- 3. About once per week (plus initial watering), add the recommended amount of fertilizer to the water being used on the plants to insure that adequate minerals are available for the plants.
+Placing all of the growing cups on a large rimmed baking sheet will allow the water to be drawn into the cups from below through the wicking material, which can minimize disturbance of the (very light-weight) vermiculite (see Appendix C). - 3.
+About once per week (plus initial watering), add the recommended amount of fertilizer to the water being used on the plants to insure that adequate minerals are available for the plants.
 It might be easiest not to draw students' attention to this added material, but if they do ask, you could weigh a dose of the fertilizer for comparison to the final growth measurements in Lesson 9. - 4.
 After 14-18 days the class will make their final observations and take their final weights (procedures described in Activity 9).

 In addition to students growing plants in their cups, you may also wish to set up several plants in a simple hydroponic arrangement as a classroom demo.
 One simple way to do this is to staple a quart size plastic baggie partially shut about 3cm from the bottom of the bag.
-Then spread seed of either beans or radishes onto the line of staples - after sprouting the seeds will send roots down into the water, but will remain easily separable from the water at the conclusion of the experiment.
+Then spread seeds onto the line of staples - after sprouting the seeds will send roots down into the water, but will remain easily separable from the water at the conclusion of the experiment.
 This can underline for students that soil is not the primary source of dry biomass for plants, although we would not recommend using only this growth medium since it can easily be discounted as an unusual case by students.
 Once set up, these hydroponic baggies can be placed in a dark cupboard, on the sunlight windowsill, or anywhere else the students might like to try as they examine best growing conditions.